Courses/Events

 View More Courses

-MDT Masterclass: Management of Radicular Syndrome
+MDT: Management of Radicular Syndrome

 This 2-day fully ONLINE course presents the theory and application of Mechanical Diagnosis & Therapy as applied in the examination and treatment of patients with spinal and/or related radicular symptoms.
 Emphasis will be placed on the evaluation and management of lumbar and cervical radiculopathies.